pvcraven/advancedgamedesign/source/assignments/custom_roll_a_ball/index.rst

 * Update your playing field with a custom playing field created in Blender.
 * Grading will be a somewhat subjective.
 Impress me, don't shoot for the minimum.
+* Update the image in your read-me.
+* Turn in a Git-Hub link to your project.